-Golden State Smiles works with sleep apnea dental patients in the Hayward, Concord, San Leandro and %CITY_4% area.
+Golden State Smiles works with sleep apnea dental patients in the San Leandro and Concord area.
 Obstructive Sleep Apnea is very common and if left untreated can cause individuals to stop breathing during their sleep for a minute or more.
 Each time this happens the brain will wake a person up for a moment in order to get them breathing again, which results in sleep being interrupted frequently and leaving the individual tired throughout the day.

 Obstructive Sleep Apnea

 If your bed partner notices that you snore or gasp for air regularly while sleeping, you may have Obstructive Sleep Apnea (OSA).
 Not everyone who snores has OSA.
 However, everyone who has OSA does snore.
 OSA is a condition in which people stop breathing for short periods, several times if not hundreds of times per night.
 Sleep apnea affects 13-17% of all adult Americans.
 Undetected sleep apnea is serious and can lead to obesity, diabetes, high blood pressure, heart attack, stroke and even death.
 Severe Obstructive Sleep Apnea can take 10 to 15 years off one's life.

 Obstructive Sleep Apnea Symptoms

 - If you are told by your bed partner that you snore or gasp for air during your sleep.

 - If you are tired and un-rested after sleep and need to take frequent naps.

 - If you are obese and/or have a collar size larger than 16 inches for women or 17 inches for men.

 - If you wake up with a dry or sore throat.

 - If you are irritable in the morning or have morning headaches.